Ealisha23/Internship-assignment-InAmigos/README.md

-# InAmigos Foundation - Landing Page UI
+# InAmigos Foundation - Awareness Page

 A clean, responsive, and professional landing page UI designed for the **InAmigos Foundation**.
 This project highlights the NGO's core initiatives, specifically focusing on "Uniting Minds For Change" through community-driven initiatives like **Project Vikas** and **Project Udaan**.